vicianm/shapp/README.md

     }

-Now, after running your command line Java application your `helloWorld` command is ready.
+Now, after running your command line Java application your `helloWorld` command is ready for invocation.
-There are also three build-in common commands on your disposal - `help`, `exit` and `params`.

     MyShellApp started.
     Type 'help' to print all methods.

 ***help*** lists available commands with their description.
-Notice that our annotated `helloWorld` method is automatically listed among other commands:
+Notice that our annotated `helloWorld` method is automatically listed among other commands.
+There are also three common build-in commands on your disposal - `help`, `exit` and `params`.

     help
     method name - description